pronenewbits/Arduino_Unconstrained_MPC_Library/README.md

 Maybe in the future I'll implement support for constrained MPC using Quadratic Programming solver (or even Mixed Integer QuadProg!).
 In the meantime, it will be nice if you can test & validate my result or inform me if there are some bugs you encounter along the way! (or if you notice some grammar error in the documentation).

-The matrix.h library's code documentation is still in Indonesian, I plant to translate it into English soon (stay tuned!).
+The matrix.h library's code documentation is still in Indonesian, I plan to translate it into English soon (stay tuned!).

 I published the code under CC0 license, effectively placed the code on public domain.
 But it will be great if you can tell me if you use the code, for what/why.
 That means a lot to me and give me motivation to expand the work (⌒▽⌒)